 Notwithstanding popular teaching, any remarriage after divorce is adulterous, just as Jesus taught (Mk.
 10:11).
 But teachers and pastors have done everything they can to make the teaching about divorce in Scripture as confusing as possible to people in the churches so they can flatter sinners and fill the churches.

 ...the LORD has been a witness between you and the wife of your youth, against whom you have dealt treacherously, though she is your companion and your wife by covenant. – Mal.
 2:14 NASB

 The man who abandons the bride of his youth has committed treachery against her (KJV, NASB).
 (Unfortunately, the NIV renders it "break faith".)
-It is a premeditated, malicious desertion.5 There is no teaching in Scripture which either explicitly or implicitly suggests that the desertion of a wife does not cease to be treacherous even if she is guilty of sexual misconduct.6 The marriage covenant is broken by nothing except death (Rom.
+It is a premeditated, malicious desertion.5 Scripture teaches that the desertion of a wife is treacherous even if she is guilty of sexual misconduct.6 The marriage covenant is broken by nothing except death (Rom.
 7:1-3 et al).